 Established in July 2021, the Sustainable and Alternative Fibers Initiative (SAFI) is the major global university-industry partnership effort focused on researching, developing, and utilizing alternative fibers to manufacture a myriad of sustainable products.
-Several challenges and uncertainties prevent the full-scale adoption of alternative fibers; those uncertainties relate to the perceived and real sustainability of fiber feedstock and their availability.
+Several challenges and uncertainties prevent the full-scale adoption of alternative fibers; some of those uncertainties relate to the perceived vs. real sustainability of these alternative fibers, their performance, and the capital investment required.

 Feedstock supply chain